Tom T. Hall

-Thomas Hall (May 25, 1936 – August 20, 2021), known professionally as Tom T. Hall and informally nicknamed "the Storyteller," was an American country music singer-songwriter and short-story author.
-He wrote 12 No. 1 hit songs, with 26 more that reached the Top 10, including the No. 1 international pop crossover hit "Harper Valley PTA" and "I Love", which reached No. 12 on the Billboard Hot 100.
+Thomas Hall (May 25, 1936 – August 20, 2021), known professionally as Tom T. Hall and informally nicknamed "the Storyteller", was an American country music singer-songwriter and short-story author.
+He wrote 12 number-one hit songs, with 26 more that reached the top 10, including the number-one international pop crossover hit "Harper Valley PTA", and "I Love", which reached number 12 on the Billboard Hot 100.
 He is included in Rolling Stone's list of 100 Greatest Songwriters.
+He was inducted into the Country Music Hall of Fame in 2008, and the International Bluegrass Music Hall of Fame alongside his wife Dixie in 2018.

 Early life and career

-Hall was born in Tick Ridge, seven miles from Olive Hill, Kentucky, on May 25, 1936.
-As a teenager, he organized a band called the Kentucky Travelers that performed before movies for a traveling theater.
+Hall was born on Tick Ridge, seven miles south of Olive Hill, Kentucky, on May 25, 1936.
+As a teenager, he organized a band, called the Kentucky Travelers, who performed before movies for a traveling theater.
 Hall enlisted in the U.S. Army in 1957, serving in Germany.
 While in the service, he performed over the Armed Forces Radio Network and wrote comic songs about army experiences.
 Following his discharge in 1961, he used G.I.
-Bill education benefits to enroll at Roanoke College where he worked as a disc jockey.
+Bill educational benefits to enroll at Roanoke College, where he worked as a disc jockey.
 His early career included being an announcer at WRON, a local radio station in Ronceverte, West Virginia.
 Hall was also an announcer at WMOR (1330 AM) in Morehead and WGOH (1370 AM) in Grayson, both in Kentucky.
 Hall was also an announcer at WSPZ, which later became WVRC Radio in Spencer, West Virginia, in the 1960s.

-Hall's big songwriting break came in 1963, when country singer Jimmy C. Newman recorded his song "DJ For a Day".
-In 1964, he moved to Nashville and started to work as a $50-a-week songwriter for Newkeys Music, the publishing company belonging to Newman and his business partner Jimmy Key, writing up to half a dozen country songs per day.
+Hall's big songwriting break came in 1963, when country singer Jimmy C. Newman recorded his song "DJ for a Day".
+In 1964, Hall moved to Nashville and started to work as a $50-a-week songwriter for Newkeys Music, the publishing company belonging to Newman and his business partner, Jimmy Key, writing up to half a dozen country songs per day.
 Key suggested that he add the middle initial "T" to his name.
 Hall was nicknamed "The Storyteller", and he composed songs for dozens of country music stars, including Johnny Cash, George Jones, Loretta Lynn, Waylon Jennings, Alan Jackson, and Bobby Bare.
-He also penned "Hello Vietnam", a song that openly supported the Vietnam War at a time when war protest songs were beginning to dominate the pop music chart.
-The song proved to be a hit for country singer Johnnie Wright and was later used in the 1987 Vietnam War movie Full Metal Jacket.
+He also penned "Hello Vietnam", a song that openly supported the Vietnam War at a time when war-protest songs were beginning to dominate the pop music chart.
+The song proved to be a hit for country singer Johnnie Wright and was later used by Stanley Kubrick to provide the soundtrack to the barbershop montage that opens his 1987 Vietnam film Full Metal Jacket.